JSON-AY/Week-9-Honeypot/README.md

 I use Digital Ocean for personal projects every once in awhile so, I decided to give the setup a go by creating a new droplet.
 Lo and behold, the setup worked flawlessly and I was able to setup my admin box and honeypot without any snags.
 I have no idea where my steps may have been failing on the gcloud setup, because the exact same steps on my digital ocean server worked just fine. ¯\_(ツ)_/¯

-A summary of the data collected: number of attacks, number of malware samples, etc.
+A summary of the data collected: number of attacks, number of malware samples, etc...: Since I deployed the Dionaea honeypot, the majority of the attacks I recevied appeared to be port scans to narrow down where vulnerabilities may lie with the service ports that my server had open.

-Any unresolved questions raised by the data collected
+Any unresolved questions raised by the data collected: n/a

-Additionally, include a json export of the data you collected in the repo, instructions for which can be found in the next section.